brucemack/brucemack.github.io/ampersand/index.md

 pushing about 40K of data in each 20ms interval.
 And if we assume all of this happens 50 time per second, we end up with a network load of around 16 Mbs which seems reasonable in the modern world.

+### Capacity Testing (February 2026)

+I recently did some testing to try to quantify the limiting factors.
+My test consisted of a single hub server running in the AWS cloud with a large number of test nodes connected and listening to the conference audio at the same time.

+As expected,
+the limiting factor is the speed of distributing conference audio to the
+conference listeners.
+If the distribution of an audio frame can't be completed (including the network part) in <20ms the frame gets lost and audio quality degrades.

+I developed a test node that will open an arbitrary number of listen-only connections simultaneously.
+This allows a high volume of callers to be simulated.
+Unfortunately, this test isn't perfect because it doesn't fully simulate the distribution of the clients across different networks.
+I partially addressed this by running my test nodes in four different AWS regions (NoCal US, Ohio US, Central Canada, and Ireland).

+The hub for this test ran on an AWS c6g.large instance (costs about $30/month).
+According to some discussion on one of the VOIP forums this instance type is frequently used to host PBX systems.
+It is CPU and network optimized.
+The instance uses an ARM Graviton2 processor that includes support for the NEON instruction for DSP acceleration (see above).

+Bottom line: the breaking point is around 500 connections.
+[I made this recording of the test](https://ampersand-asl.s3.us-west-1.amazonaws.com/releases/hubtest-500.wav) so you can hear what the audio sounds like at scale.
+A few notes about what you're listening to:
+* The test hub was started in the AWS Northern Virginia, US region.
+* I launched four copies of my load test node, each making 125 connections to the test hub.
+These connections originated from NorCal, Ohio, Central Canada, and Ireland.
+All of these connections requested the G711 ulaw CODEC.
+* I launched two normal instances of the Ampersand server on my desktop in Massachusetts and connected both to the test hub, requesting the 16K HD CODEC.
+* I started the audio recorder on the first of my two my Windows desktop nodes.
+* I commanded the hub to report its status using DTMF *70.
+The read-back announces 502 connections and lists off the first few connections.
+(NOTE: The first time I ran this test it tried to read off all 502 connections, obviously that needed to be changed!)
+* I commanded the hub to connect to the 61057 parrot using DTMF *361057.
+Here the audio gets a bit muddled because the hub's telemetry announcement is overlapped by the parrot's initial greeting, but at least you can hear that the mixing is working properly.
+* The parrot's network test reports a "ping time 0ms" because the parrot and the hub are both running in the same AWS region.
+* After the parrot is finished talking I keyed up the Allscan UCI90 on the second of my two desktop nodes and talked into the parrot.
+The recording captures the audio coming back through the hub.
+The audio sounds smooth to me.

+The metrics being captured show that the processing time for each audio cycle is about 12ms, so there's not a lot of margin here at this level.

+From some preliminary testing, I'm pretty sure that the next breaking point has more to with network efficiency than processing speed.
+Supporting 500 clients requires 25,000 UDP writes/second, all to different end-points.
+There are some optimizations that are needed to be able to push up to the next level, specifically I see that some of the really high-end gamers/streamers are using the [sendmmsg() system call](https://man7.org/linux/man-pages/man2/sendmmsg.2.html) to cut down on the number of system calls required.

+Minor point: the ASL protocol defines a text message "L" that sends the list of connections to all connected nodes every 10 seconds.
+When you have >500 nodes connected at the same time this message gets pretty big.
+I arbitrarily decided to cut the list short at 1500 bytes - everything above that gets lost.
+Maybe this will matter to someone?
+I doubt it.

+I will be sure to fix the stat API so that is posts the comprehensive list of connections.

 # Software Architecture